What Are the Differences Between SEO and ASO & How to Match Your Expectations

 The primary goal of both SEO and ASO is first and foremost to help your website or app get found and discovered.
 Both techniques focus on boosting inbound traffic to your online marketing pages – whether it’s from Google Search to a specific webpage, or the result of a search query in Google Play/Apple App Store to the app’s specific store listing.

 Increasing app installs organically using ASO requires finding ways to get your app in front of the right people, those who need precisely what your app is designed to offer.
 The same can be said for increasing website visits using SEO.
 In simple terms, the goal of both ASO and SEO is one and the same: to bring you to the top of relevant search results.
 Getting seen is the first step to getting clicked.
+However, ASO has an additional goal (as the next step of the funnel) – to improve the conversion rate using a creative strategy and a/b testing.

 2. Organic Users with High Intent